DaemonEngine/daemonmap/README.md

 ## Submodules

- * Crunch (optional, disabled by default, only supported with CMake build)
+ * Crunch (optional, not built if submodule is not present)

-If you have not used `--recursive` option at `git clone` time, you can fetch Crunch this way (run it within the `netradiant` repository):
+If you have not used `--recursive` option at `git clone` time, you can fetch Crunch this way (run this within the `netradiant` repository):

 ```sh
 git submodule update --init --recursive